 History of the project

-After the government of the Slovak Republic decided to step away from the privatisation agreement due to unfulfilled privatisation conditions in September 2006, a new airport management team was appointed and its main role was to prepare a strategic plan for further development of the airport.
+After the Slovak government withdrew from the privatisation agreement in September 2006 due to non-compliance with its conditions, a new airport management team was appointed.
+Its primary task was to prepare a strategic plan for future development of the airport.

 Final look of the project: